 Jesus Teaches the Importance of Service:

 (Read Matthew 20:17-34)

 Jesus again predicts his death and resurrection.
 But the disciples failed to understand because they were still thinking of the kingdom of God in terms of earthly kingdom.
 The Zebedee’s sons were the apostles James and John.
 The disciples did not realize that the position of leadership belongs to those who are willing to serve others.
-Jesus sets an example here to follow him (Matt 20:26-28).
+Bible never says God is seeking leaders but servants.
+He makes leaders out of servants.
+Jesus sets an example here to follow him (Matthew 20:26-28).
 Believers serve others not to earn God’s favor but because they have experienced God’s grace and forgiveness in life.
 The cup of baptism refers to Lord’s suffering death.
 Only Christ could pay the ransom for our redemption (Mark 10:45).
-Ransom is the price paid for the deliverance of captives.
+Ransom is the price paid for our redemption from sin.
 Jesus laid down his life to save sinners (Ephesians 1:7).
 Jesus healed two blind men on his way to Jerusalem.
 When they heard that Jesus was passing by, they cried out “Lord, Son of David, have mercy on us”.
 The crowd told them to remain silent.
 But they cried out all the more.
 “The Son of David” is the messianic title of Jesus.
 Jesus had compassion on them and touched their eyes and immediately they received sight.
 They followed Jesus.
 What a contrast!
-The rich young ruler rejected Jesus for wealth, the disciples argue over who will be the greatest, yet how gladly the healed blind men followed Jesus.
-Are you willing to serve others rather than being served?
-Do you follow Jesus?
+The rich young ruler rejected Jesus for wealth, but the healed blindmen followed Jesus gladly!
+The disciples argued over who will be the greatest among them.
+God’s compassionate character is revealed throughout Christ’s ministry.
+How blessed to follow Jesus in our life and ministry!